-Emergencies within our service area: If you are in an emergency situation, please call your Plan physician.
-In extreme emergencies, if you are unable to contact a doctor, contact the local emergency system (e.g., the 911 telephone system) or go to the nearest hospital emergency room.
+Emergencies within our service area:If you are in an emergency situation, please contact your doctor.
+In extreme emergencies, if you are unable to contact your doctor, go to the nearest hospital emergency room.
 Be sure to tell the emergency room personnel that you are a Plan member so they can notify the Plan.